nickmvincent/cmpt120_fall2024/lecture_src/deck_10.md

 “Let’s represent our image as a list of lists…
 Each of the individual lists will correspond to a row”

-Other libraries might choose to do something else
 We could have each list represent a column.
 We could use one-indexing.
 Etc!

 Why harp on this?